The Ultimate Guide: Best Things To Do In MAUI. Google Map Included

 Take your time

-Pipiwai Trail- You can find this trail inside the Kipahulu Visitor Center.
+Pipiwai Trail- You can find this trail inside the Kipahulu Visitor Center all the way up the mountain.
 It is one of the most beautiful hikes we've done with several outstanding waterfalls and a beautiful bamboo forest.
 The whole hike up to the most beautiful waterfall we have seen is 2 miles up and 2 miles back.
 It took us a total of 3 hours to finish the whole thing with several stops for pictures and to enjoy the scenery.
 When you come to the last waterfall there are some warning signs to not go any further due to some accidents that have occurred in the past due to falling rocks.
 We saw the beautiful waterfall and decided to respect the warnings and started heading back.
 The whole trail is stunning and it is partially shaded, specially when going through the bamboo forest.
 The trail can get muddy and slippery specially toward the end so definitely wear some good hiking shoes/sneakers and expect to get dirty.
 I would say the trail is moderate in difficulty but doable even for my 8 year old.
 It's a popular trail so expect to share it with others, specially later in the day.
 Parking and restrooms are available at this national park but there is a $30 entrance fee.
 You can find this trail at mile marker 42.
 You can't miss it, just keep driving up and you will see the parking area to your left hand side.

 This is one of the waterfalls you see Falls at Makahiku and its only 0.5 miles from starting point.
 Although beautiful, I highly recommend you go all the way to the end.